Bipolar Disorder and Substance Abuse Treatment Center

 Effects of Substance Abuse on Bipolar Disorder

-During a manic episode, you experience elevated mood, due to which you feel haphazardly enthusiastic and make spur-of-the-moment decisions.
+During a manic episode, you experience elevated mood, due to which feel haphazardly enthusiastic and make spur-of-the-moment decisions.
 Because of these symptoms, people with bipolar disorder have a higher likelihood of abusing alcohol and illicit substances.
 And because these substances can lower inhibition, they can worsen the symptoms of a manic episode.

 The category of bipolar and related disorders also includes a diagnosis of substance-induced bipolar disorder.
 It’s characterized by a persistently elevated, expansive, or irritable mood.
 In this case, there is evidence that the mood disturbance developed due to substance intoxication or withdrawal and that the involved substance is capable of causing the symptoms.